Nathnaelc/cs162-test/session_18/README.md

 ## SQLAlchemy Tutorial

-Work through the SQLAlchemy tutorial here and then answer the questions at the bottom of the page.
+Work through the SQLAlchemy tutorial in the readings and then answer the questions at the bottom of the page.

 ### 1. Local Setup